 (ii) The two 2s are needed to balance the equation, a consequence of the law of conservation of mass and the rules on balancing chemical equations.

-Experiments in which a mass change is observed - needs an explanation!
+Experiments in which a mass change is observed

 Some reactions may appear to involve a change in mass as measured with limited school laboratory apparatus.
 However, these can usually be explained because a reactant or product is a gas and its mass not been taken into account.

 In thermal decompositions of metal carbonates, the carbon dioxide is produced and escapes into the atmosphere leaving the metal oxide as the only solid product.
 Again, it is impossible to directly measure the carbon dioxide evolved from the decomposing carbonate.
 However, you can clearly observe the chemical change because of the colour changes.

 When an acid reacts with a metal, hydrogen gas is produced, or reacting an acid with a carbonate produces carbon dioxide gas.
 The gas escapes into the air.
 You can follow the mass loss by carrying out the reaction in a flask placed on an electronic balance.
 You can even use the mass loss to see how fast the reaction is going e.g.